cphdat2sem2017-Cos/Week08-TechnicalInfrastructure/presentation.md

 - **3 states of data**
 	1. Git repository ( .git folder contains info for the whole commit history)
-	2. Staging area / the index (af file in .git contains info about what goes into the next commit
+	2. Staging area / the index (a file in .git contains info about what goes into the next commit
 	3. Working directory (files on harddrive that we are working on now).
 - **Git workflow**
 	1. You modify files in your working directory (file in your local repo actually on the harddisk).
 	2. You stage the files, adding snapshots of them to your staging area. (git add <filename>)
 	3. You do a commit, which takes the files as they are in the staging area and stores that snapshot permanently to your Git directory.

 - **3 stages of files**
 	1. committed (file in its actual form is registered in the git repo